How Accurate Are Zillow Home Value Estimates in 2017?

 As a real estate agent, my clients often ask me about the accuracy of the Zillow home value estimates, which Zillow calls “Zestimates” – and this is where the problem lies.
 Most homebuyers begin their search for properties online.
 So, while Zillow and similar tools can be useful in providing important property information, these sites can also pose a serious problem as it pertains to determining the true value of a home.

-Why You Can’t Trust Zillow Home Value Estimates
+Why You Can’t Trust Zillow Home Value Estimates in 2017

 To put it simply – Zillow’s estimates come from an automated system, which means that it doesn’t have the ability to think for itself.
 This is the reason why oftentimes its home value estimates can be wildly off, sometimes to the tune of thousands of dollars.